anonymous-gihub99/FIRMA/README.md

 ## 🙏 Acknowledgments

 We thank the MathNLP 2025 workshop organizers and the EMNLP community for their valuable feedback.
-This work was supported by [funding details to be added].

 ## 📄 License